shsack/IBM-challenge/README.md

 # IBM Open Science Prize 2021

 The task of the [IBM Open Science Prize 2021](https://ibmquantumawards.bemyapp.com/#/event) was to simulate a Heisenberg model Hamiltonian for three interacting atoms on IBM Quantum's 7-qubit Jakarta system.
-The goal was to simulate the evolution of a known quantum state with the best fidelity as possible using Trotterization.
+The goal was to simulate the evolution of a known quantum state with the highest possbile fidelity using Trotterization.

 # Contributers ✨